Youth Without Youth (film): Critical response

-As of December 2020, the film holds a 32% approval rating on the review aggregator Rotten Tomatoes, based on 106 reviews with an average rating of 4.80/10.
-The site's critical consensus reads, "Although visually appealing, Coppola's latest film mixes too many genres with a very confusing plot."
+As of December 2020, the film holds a 33% approval rating on the review aggregator Rotten Tomatoes, based on 107 reviews with an average rating of 4.80/10.
+The site's critical consensus reads: "Although visually appealing, Coppola's latest film mixes too many genres with a very confusing plot".
 On Metacritic, the film has a weighted average score of 43 out of 100, based on 29 critics, indicating "mixed or average reviews".
-The New York Times gave it high praise, writing, "In this film Mr. Coppola blurs dreams and everyday life and suggests that through visual and narrative experimentation he has begun the search for new ways of making meaning, new holy places for him and for us.".
+The New York Times gave it high praise, writing: "In this film Mr. Coppola blurs dreams and everyday life and suggests that through visual and narrative experimentation he has begun the search for new ways of making meaning, new holy places for him and for us."
 Variety, however, was "disappointed" by the "mishmash plotting" and "stilted script".
-Rex Reed panned the film, writing, "You know a movie is doomed when the only star in it is Tim Roth.
+Rex Reed panned the film, writing: "You know a movie is doomed when the only star in it is Tim Roth.
 You know it's pretentious when the ads print the logo backward and upside down.
 Not one word of this bilge makes one lick of sense, and it is two hours and six minutes long.
 The only way to survive Youth Without Youth is dead drunk."
-Roger Ebert of the Chicago Sun-Times gave the film one-and-a-half out of four stars, stating that "[t]here is such a thing as a complex film that rewards additional viewing and study, but "Youth Without Youth," I am afraid, is no more than it seems: a confusing slog through metaphysical murkiness."
+Roger Ebert of the Chicago Sun-Times gave the film one-and-a-half out of four stars, stating that "[t]here is such a thing as a complex film that rewards additional viewing and study, but Youth Without Youth, I am afraid, is no more than it seems: a confusing slog through metaphysical murkiness."

 In 2016, Scout Tafoya of RogerEbert.com included the film in his video series "The Unloved", where he highlights films which received mixed to negative reviews that he believes to have artistic value.
 He stated that Coppola "made a film he would have wanted to see, with energy borrowed from his heroes.
 But this film is all him, really.
-What other major American director would throw out studio money just to scamper around Europe re-living the years of his father's prime? ....
+What other major American director would throw out studio money just to scamper around Europe re-living the years of his father's prime? ...
 I saw the human struggling to change the world through his work, and the ways in which he failed himself, and I felt for him."

+In 2024, Francis Ford Coppola revealed during an interview with Rolling Stone that Youth Without Youth wasn't meant to be successful but a "test" for himself to teach him what really means making a movie, as he had "sort of retired" from being a professional director since The Rainmaker (1997) and instead be a student who could discover what making movies consisted by self-financing "very small, low-budget" films and even organizing unusual rehearsals during which he learned a lot about acting.
+This was in order for Coppola to prepare himself for the development of his longtime passion project Megalopolis (2024).

+Accolades

 The film was nominated for Best Cinematography at the 23rd Independent Spirit Awards.